Neural Fourier Transform: A General Approach to Equivariant Representation Learning: Preliminaries

 In group representation theory, the diagonal element $e^{2\pi i\frac{mk}{T}}$ of $D(m)$ is known as an {\em irreducible representation}, which is a general notion of {\em frequency}. \textbf{We shall therefore use the word \textit{frequency} and the word \textit{irreducible representation} interchangeably in this paper}.
-A group representation in some classes can be decomposed into a direct sum of irreducible representations, or the finest unit of group invariant vector spaces.
-Generally, for a locally compact group $G$, the Fourier transform, the inversion formula, and the notion of frequencies are all analogously defined \cite{Rudin1991}, and for the group action $(g \circ f)(x) = f(g^{-1}x)$, an equivariant formula analogous to \eqref{eq:DFT_equiv} holds with $D(g)$ being a block diagonal matrix.
-Thus, the frequencies/irreducible representations are not necessarily scaler-valued, but matrix-valued in general.
-The theory of representation, which is the core of both FT and GC, is based on linear actions on vector spaces, (in CV application of GC, data is regarded as a vector space of functions on pixels $\mathbb{R}^{w \times h} \to \mathbb{R}^3$) \cite{generalCNN, intertwinersTaco, PracticalEquiv, kondor_generalized}.
-The extension of FT to general spaces and actions is thus a nontrivial problem.
+A group representation of many groups can be decomposed into a direct sum of irreducible representations, or the finest unit of group invariant vector spaces.
+Generally, for a locally compact group $G$, the Fourier transform, the inversion formula, and the frequencies are all analogously defined \citep{Rudin1991}.
+For the group action $(g \circ f)(x) = f(g^{-1}x)$, an equivariant formula analogous to eq.(\ref{eq:DFT_equiv}) also holds with $D(g)$ being a block diagonal matrix.
+Thus, the frequencies are not necessarily scalar-valued, but matrix-valued.